 Where Are Paralysis Ticks Found?

 Your pet can pick up a paralysis tick from venturing into areas where native wildlife such as bandicoots, echidnas and possums live, or from playing or rolling in piles of leaf litter.
+These native animals have adapted to life with ticks and constant exposure to the toxin means they are now immune to its paralysing effects.

 Image from Eric Broad Veterinary Surgeon